mouhong/Taro/readme.md

 }
 ```

-Domain events are POCOs inherit from `Taro.Event`.
+Domain events are POCOs inheriting from `Taro.Event`.

 ### 3. Publish events in AggregateRoot ###